-Rain was threatened but we chanced it and went somewhere different fora walk.
-I think the last time I was anywhere near Rowberrow and Dolebury Warren.
-When we moved to the west country first when i was sixteen we did go out and explorer these phenomenons known as hills, coming from Cambridge we weren’t very familiar with the concept!
+Rain was threatened but we chanced it and went somewhere different for a walk.
+I think the last time I was anywhere near Rowberrow and Dolebury Warren was when I was about seventeen.
+When we first moved to the west country when I was sixteen we did go out and explorer these phenomenons known as hills, coming from Cambridge we weren’t very familiar with the concept!
 Later when I moved back with my own family we had occasional forays but we were busy working and looking after the children and exploring closer to home.

 So today we drove inland and found our way to the small village of Rowberrow, once the home of Terry Pratchett.
 It’s name apparently comes from the fact there is a barrow or burial mound nearby.
 Like many villages in the area there was mining in the past, and Rowberrow was one of the places were calamine could be found and excavated.
 We parked, and having no idea where we were going we decided to walk uphill so on our return, tired and weary, we would be coming back downhill.
 This plan went slightly awry when we followed a secluded track and began to descend, and ended up in a steep sided valley with a stream running along the bottom.
 There were various trails in different directions but we decided to cross the stream and head along the other side of the wooded valley.